faraz2023/NSCLC-Radiomics/README.md

 You will find summary of code behaviour here.
 In addition, you can also find a detailed account of what each script does and use in **ReadMe** folder of the repo.

+## Technologies

+Python is the main tool that I have utlized for this project.
+You can find the environment file in **Z-Conda-Env** and replicated my environment.
 # Code Overview

 ### 01-organize-dcm-files.py